gbeltrao/squidex-docs/05-integrated/webhooks.md

 * **Updated**: The content item has been saved.
 * **Deleted**: The content item has been deleted.

 The secret is used to sign the requests for security reasons.
+Each request will contain a `X-Signature` header which is calculated the following way:

+    Sha256(Payload + Secret)

-Each request will contain a `X-Signature` header which is calculated the following way: `Sha256(Payload + Secret)`.
-You can calculate the signature when you receive an event to calculate if the request has been done by Squidex.
-Do not share the secret.
+You can calculate the signature when you receive an event to check if the request has been sent by Squidex.
+Do **not share** the secret.

 Squidex will make several attempts to send an event: